Armagedon13/Arduino-Projects/libraries/LedController/README.md

 * 1.x.y to 2.0.x

 Since 2.0.0 is a huge release you will definatly need changes to your code to get it working with that version.
-For information on what needs to be done to transition from one version to another check out the [migration notes](https://noah1510.github.io/LedController/da/dc8/md_doc_migration_notes.html)
+For information on what needs to be done to transition from one version to another check out the [migration notes](https://noah1510.github.io/LedController/english/d9/dbb/migration_notes.html)

 ## Documentation

-Documentation for the library is on the [Github Project Pages](http://noah1510.github.io/LedController/)
+Documentation for the library is on the [Github Project Pages](http://noah1510.github.io/LedController/index.html).
+It is available in [German](http://noah1510.github.io/LedController/german/index.html) and [English](http://noah1510.github.io/LedController/english/index.html).

 ## Download